 - Subsea Pipeline Project Award: This award is made annually for the most significant contribution to subsea pipeline projects.
 The objective is to promote the development of new ideas in the general field of subsea pipeline projects.

 - Land-based Pipeline Project Award: This award, introduced in 2016, is made annually.
 The objective of this award is to recognise and celebrate technical achievement on a pipeline project across the land-based sector.

 - Utility Pipeline Project Award: The Utility Pipeline Project Award was introduced in 2016 to showcase technical expertise, achievement and challenges overcome in delivery of utility pipeline projects.
 Projects may be of any length, any diameter pipe or in any sector, including renewables, unconventional gas, power, infrastructure, gas, water, wastewater, power and IT.

-- The iICE Award: The Pipeline Industries Guild is also pleased to announce a new award inspired by the DNV-OS-F101, the offshore standard for submarine pipeline systems that was issued in 1976.
-Over the years DNV GL has created a series of internationally recognised standards, service specifications and recommended practices together with the pipeline industry.
-This new award, entitled iICE, is for the best idea for increasing efficiency and reducing costs in the offshore pipeline industry.
-This is the first industry award for an idea.
-The iICE Award - This award is biennial and shall be open for entries in 2022
+- The iICE Award: The Pipeline Industries Guild launched the iICE award in 2016 inspired by the DNV-OS-F101, the offshore standard for submarine pipeline systems that was issued in 1976.
+This award category is for the best idea for increasing efficiency and reducing costs and is the first industry award for an idea.

 Other Guild Awards